tjworks/tapdata-docs-en/docs/cloud/appendix/enhanced-js.md

 # Enhanced JS Built-in Function(Beta)

-Enhanced JS nodes (Beta) can use all built-in functions to implement external calls (such as network, database, etc.).
-If you only need to process and operate on data records, please use [standard JS nodes](standard-js.md).
+Enhanced JS nodes (Beta) allow you to utilize all built-in functions for external calls, such as networking and database operations.
+If your requirement is solely to process and operate on data records, it is recommended to use [standard JS nodes](standard-js.md).

-For information on how to use and scenarios, see [JS processing node](../user-guide/data-development/process-node#js-process).
+For detailed instructions on how to use enhanced JS nodes and explore various scenarios, please refer to the documentation and resources available for [JS processing node](../user-guide/data-development/process-node#js-process).

 :::tip